Youssef-Adell/Muslim-Web-Application/README.md

 Web Application provides all services what Muslim needs such as listening to Al-Quran , Al-Azkar, Prayer Timings and other many things

-_**NOTE:** I participated in its development with my university team and I was only responsible for some parts of the backend_
+_**NOTE:** I participated in its development with my team at university and I was only responsible for some parts of the backend_